janhendry/JSONCoderIO/README.md

 # JSONCoderIO

 JSONCopderIO is a implementation of [JSONDecoder](https://developer.apple.com/documentation/foundation/jsondecoder) and [JSONEncoder](https://developer.apple.com/documentation/foundation/jsonencoder).
 Is implemented natively in Swift and support the [Codable](https://developer.apple.com/documentation/swift/codable) Protocol.
 I write this Libary for the SwiftIO Board from [MadMachineIO](https://www.madmachine.io).
 Big thanks for this borad!

+> **Zero dependencies:** - this library is implemented entirely in Swift and does not rely on any additional libraries.

 ## Instalation

-### MadMachine IDE
+### Swift Package Manager

-[Here](https://resources.madmachine.io/tutorial/how-to-use-a-libraries) you can find a good tutorial that explains how to install a library in MadMachien IDE.
+[Here](https://docs.madmachine.io/overview/advanced/use-library) you can find a good tutorial that explains how to install a library.

 ## quicktype